romot-co/webcodecs-encoder/README.md

 Running `npm install` will automatically run the `postinstall` script, applying a patch to `@types/dom-webcodecs` via `patch-package`.
 This patch restores the `AudioSampleFormat` type that is commented out in the published definitions.

+The same `postinstall` script also tries to copy the Web Worker and AudioWorklet files into a `public/` directory.
+If your environment disables lifecycle scripts (for example using `--ignore-scripts` or Yarn Plug'n'Play), this step won't run.
+In that case you can copy `node_modules/webcodecs-encoder/dist/worker.js` and `node_modules/webcodecs-encoder/dist/audio-worklet-processor.js` to your public folder manually or run `node scripts/postinstall.js` yourself.
+Set the environment variable `WEB_CODECS_ENCODER_SKIP_COPY=1` before installing to disable the automatic copy.

 ## ✨ Zero-Config Setup (Automatic)

 The package automatically attempts to copy the worker file to your `public/` directory during installation.
 In most cases, no additional setup is required!